-Quantum of Solace continues the high octane adventures of James Bond in Casino Royale.
+Quantum of Solace continues the adventures of James Bond after Casino Royale.
 Betrayed by Vesper, the woman he loved, 007 fights the urge to make his latest mission personal.
-Pursuing his determination to uncover the truth, Bond and M interrogate Mr White who reveals the organization which blackmailed Vesper is far more complex and dangerous than anyone had imagined.
+Pursuing his determination to uncover the truth, Bond and M interrogate Mr. White, who reveals that the organization that blackmailed Vesper is far more complex and dangerous than anyone had imagined.

 Some one just kill James Bond already and end the franchise.

 im not a fan of the james bond movies, to be honest i think they're cheesy and quite rubbish well this one takes it to a whole new level, they should stop making james bond movies, they're getting over rated and stupid... stop please stop. dont even watch this dont even give it a chance, think about the children.

 This is my second review of this film.
 Not much has changed from the first one except that on DVD in plays much better watching at home.
 The reason is because you can understand those latin accents that were so hard to make out in the theater.
 As far as the film itself, I still think it was not up among the best of Bond.
 The editing was terrible.
 But Daniel Craig is great.
 By far the best Bond since Sean Connery.
 I have a feeling the producers learned a great deal from this film and the next one will probably be the best.
 Can't wait.